Carrier onboard delivery

-Carrier onboard delivery (COD) is the use of aircraft to ferry personnel, mail, supplies, and high-priority cargo, such as replacement parts, from shore bases to an aircraft carrier at sea.
-Several types of aircraft, including helicopters, have been used by navies in the COD role.
-The Grumman C-2 Greyhound has been the United States Navy's primary COD aircraft since the mid-1960s.
+Carrier onboard delivery (COD) is the use of carrier-based aircraft to transport personnel, mail, supplies and high-priority cargo such as replacement parts, from shore bases to an aircraft carrier at sea.
+Several types of aircraft, including utility helicopters and tiltrotor aircraft, have been used by navies in the COD role.
+The Grumman C-2 Greyhound has been the United States Navy's primary fixed-wing aircraft for COD operations since the mid-1960s.

 History

 Early United States Navy (USN) recognition of need for a cargo plane capable of carrier landings resulted in airframe conversion of Grumman TBM-3 Avenger torpedo bombers to unarmed seven-passenger COD aircraft designated TBM-3R.
 Replacement of TBM-3Rs began in the late 1950s.
 Grumman built a cargo variant of its twin-piston-engined Grumman S-2 Tracker anti-submarine warfare bomber as the C-1A Trader.
 (Contrary to popular belief, C-130 Hercules was not tested for COD.)
 In the late 1960s Grumman began production of a cargo variant of its twin-turboprop E-2 Hawkeye Airborne Early Warning aircraft known as the C-2A Greyhound.
 Five Lockheed US-3A Viking aircraft were also used from the early 1980s to the mid-1990s.
 The C-2 has remained the U.S. Navy's primary COD vehicle since that time.

 Several U.S. Navy "Fleet Logistics Support Squadrons" provided COD services aboard carriers since the World War II, including VR-5, VR-21, VR-22, VR-23, VR-24, VRC-30, VRC-40, and VRC-50.